vthunder/site-update/README.md

 If you modify the upstream files (e.g., split pages into reusable components), re-importing a newer version is a horrible error-prone task.
-Rather than doing it by hand, '''site-update''' allows you to **describe** the changes, so that importing a new zipfile is as easy as running the command again.
+Rather than doing it by hand, `site-update` allows you to **describe** the changes, so that importing a new zipfile is as easy as running the command again.
 In fact, I have my laptop set-up to detect when I download a new zipfile, and it automatically kicks off